AyushSinhaCS/workforce-data-pipeline/README.md

+## Project Overview
+This project simulates a production-style workforce dataset generation pipeline used for analytics, internal reporting, and dashboard systems.

 # Workforce Data Automation Pipeline

 Python-based data engineering project that generates large-scale synthetic HR datasets for analytics, reporting, and dashboard systems.